-In my dissertation, I examine the origins and changing meanings of the metaphor of “corporate personhood.”
+My dissertation explores the origins and changing meanings of the metaphor of “corporate personhood.”
 Taking a cultural lens, I examine the moral personification of the corporation – both in law and in the public sphere – during the Second Industrial Revolution.
 I use a combination of computational text analysis and archival research to trace how and why the corporation ceased to be a “creature of the state” and instead became increasingly personified as a unified and legitimate private market actor.
 This research has been supported by the National Science Foundation's Doctoral Dissertation Improvement Grant.

-My other projects analyze historical drivers of political and economic inequalities, including an investigation of changing attitudes towards gender roles in the labor market and the efficacy of antidiscrimination law for corporate behavior.
+My other projects analyze historical drivers of political and economic inequalities, including an investigation of changing attitudes towards gender roles in the labor market and the efficacy of antidiscrimnation law for corporate behavior

 You can download my CV here.